garethjmsaunders/digital-code-style-guide/xml.md

 * Do not use too many attributes (fewer than 10 is a good guide).
 Consider using child elements if you need to convey that amount of information.
 * Attributes must not be used to hold values in which line breaks are important.
 Complient XML parsers will simply convert these line breaks to spaces.

-### Document formats

 If creating your own document formats:

-* Document formats must not depend on the order of attributes in an element.
+* Document formats MUST NOT depend on the order of attributes in an element.
 * Document formats MUST allow either single (`'`) or double (`"`) quotation marks around attribute values; XML parsers make no distinction.